mhanf/ShinyRating/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ShinyRating is to This package is to allows for easy creating of rating input controls in Shiny.
+The goal of ShinyRating is to allow for easy creating of rating input controls in Shiny.

 ## Installation